tobini/TruffleMATE/README.md

 Introduction
 ------------

-This branch contains the version of TruffleMate used for executing the experiments in the paper submitted to the [Journal of Systems and Software][JSS].
+This branch contains the version of TruffleMate used for executing the experiments in the paper submitted to the [Transactions on Software Engineering Journal][TSE].

 Obtaining and Running TruffleMate
 --------------------------------